m-jahn/CRISPRi-lib-pipe/README.md

 bs-cp -v https://basespace.illumina.com/Run/<your-run-ID> /your/target/directory/
 ```

 The data must then be converted to `*.fastq` (plain text) files using Illumina's `bcl2fastq` tool.
-If it complains about indices being too similar to demultiplex, the command has to be executed with option `--barcode-mismatches 0`.
+It is recommended to run it with option `--no-lane-splitting` in order to obtain one file per sample, instead of several files subdivided by lane.
+If it complains about indices being too similar to demultiplex, the option `--barcode-mismatches 0` can be added.

 ```
 cd /your/target/directory/
-bcl2fastq
+bcl2fastq --no-lane-splitting
 ```

 The gzipped `*.fastq.gz` files will be stored in `./Data/Intensities/BaseCalls/`.
-To merge several lanes or replicates of the same sample into a new `*.fastq.gz` file, run the following script.
+To merge replicates of the same sample into a new `*.fastq.gz` file, run the following script.
 The script merges files matching the pattern `_S[0-9]*_L00[1-4]_R[1-2]_001`.
 Input and output folder can be specified with the following optional parameters (the default is current directory `./`).

 - `input_dir` - input directory
 - `output_dir` - - output directory